 - Eclampsia: severe form of preeclampsia when seizures develop

-- HELLP syndrome: severe form of preeclampsia with low platelets, liver damage and bleeding concerns.
-This syndrome can develop after delivery.
+- HELLP syndrome: severe form of preeclampsia with low platelets, liver damage and bleeding concerns that can develop after delivery

 Learn more: What causes preeclampsia?